 Expert Dethroned

-American actress Jenny McCarthy used to be a scandal beauty in the Nineties, but lately she is more famous for her work against vaccines.
+American actress Jenny McCarthy used to be a scandalous beauty in the Nineties, but lately she is more famous for her work against vaccines.
 Yes, against.
 She is the face of the anti-vaccine movement, which claims that vaccines cause autism.
-Today, I came across yet another case of internet lore on this topic, rather a vulgar one (but it got the point across): the Jenny McCarthy body count – how many lives have been lost due to myth of vaccines causing autism?
+Today, I came across yet another case of internet lore on this topic, rather a vulgar one (but it got the point across): the Jenny McCarthy body count—how many lives have been lost due to the myth of vaccines causing autism?
 1170 by today’s count, in the US alone.
-Why is this a Netopia topic, you ask.
-Because it reminds me of a brilliant story in Wired magazine a few years ago that took the anti-vaccine movement as a departure point to discuss how the internet make us regard all facts as equal and that experts are often believed to have such vested interests that their knowledge becomes a reason for suspicion rather than trust.
-“Denialism” is the term, coined by science writer Michael Specter.
-Navigating a web with no publisher responsibility puts a lot of responsibility to the individual user in evaluating facts and statements.
-In the off-line society, we used to rely on specialists to make those judgments, now we like to assume that everyone is perfectly equipped to do it themselves.
-I, for one, can testify that that’s not the case – how many times have I clicked dubious links or taken misinformation as fact just because I was not enlightened in that particular field?
+Why is this a Netopia topic, you ask?
+Because it reminds me of a brilliant story in Wired magazine a few years ago that took the anti-vaccine movement as a departure point to discuss how the internet makes us regard all facts as equal and that experts are often believed to have such vested interests that their knowledge becomes a reason for suspicion rather than trust.
+“Denialism” is the term coined by science writer Michael Specter.
+Navigating a web with no publisher responsibility puts a lot of responsibility on the individual user in evaluating facts and statements.
+In the offline society, we used to rely on specialists to make those judgments; now we like to assume that everyone is perfectly equipped to do it themselves.
+I, for one, can testify that that’s not the case—how many times have I clicked dubious links or taken misinformation as fact just because I was not enlightened in that particular field?
 Countless.
 And I have a lot more coming.
 So do you.